testillano/h2agent/README.md

   Output log traces on console.

 [-a|--admin-port <port>]
-  Admin <port>; defaults to 8074
+  Admin <port>; defaults to 8074.

 [-p|--server-port <port>]
-  Server <port>; defaults to 8000
+  Server <port>; defaults to 8000.

 [-m|--server-api-name <name>]
-  Server API name; defaults to empty
+  Server API name; defaults to empty.

 [-n|--server-api-version <version>]
-  Server API version; defaults to empty
+  Server API version; defaults to empty.

-[-w|--max-worker-threads <threads>]
+[-w|--worker-threads <threads>]
-  Maximum worker threads; defaults to -1 (no limit)
+  Number of worker threads; defaults to -1 which means 'dynamically created'.
+  For high loads, a queue of pre-initialized threads could improve performance and its pool size corresponds quite a lot with the client concurrent streams.

 [-t|--server-threads <threads>]
-  Number of nghttp2 server threads; defaults to 1 (1 connection)
+  Number of nghttp2 server threads; defaults to 1 (1 connection).

 [-k|--server-key <path file>]
-  Path file for server key to enable SSL/TLS; defaults to empty
+  Path file for server key to enable SSL/TLS; defaults to empty.
+  Only mock server shall be secured (does not apply to admin interface).

 [-c|--server-crt <path file>]
-  Path file for server crt to enable SSL/TLS; defaults to empty
+  Path file for server crt to enable SSL/TLS; defaults to empty.
+  Only mock server shall be secured (does not apply to admin interface).

 [--server-request-schema <path file>]
-  Path file for the server schema to validate requests received
+  Path file for the server schema to validate requests received.

+[--disable-server-requests-history]
+  Disables full history storage for requests received (enabled by default).
+  Only latest request (for each key 'method/uri') will be stored and will be accessible for further analysis.
+To be considered if really makes an improvement in huge long-term stabilities.

 [-v|--version]
-  Program version
+  Program version.

 [-h|--help]
-  This help
+  This help.
 ```

 ### Traces and printouts